dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     // The application id of your app.
 This property is required appContext.setApplicationId("com.sample");

+    // Private key json file name.
+This property is optional.
+The default value is the application id appContext.setPrivateKeyJsonFileName("key");

     // Path to the directory where the private key json file is located.
 This property is required.
-    // The private key json file path will generated as follows: ${PRIVATE_KEY_JSON_DIR}/${APPLICATION_ID}.json
+    // The private key json file path will generated as follows: ${PRIVATE_KEY_JSON_DIR}/${PRIVATE_KEY_JSON_FILE_NAME}.json
-    // In this sample, the private key json file should be at /credentials/googleplay/com.sample.json appContext.setPrivateKeyJsonFileDirectory("/credentials/googleplay");
+    // In this sample, the private key json file should be at /credentials/googleplay/key.json appContext.setPrivateKeyJsonFileDirectory("/credentials/googleplay");

 ## Usage

 #### Verify Metadata